 Mitzi Schwarz is a native of Los Angeles, CA. Her mother and father were strong pillars of support and involvement in their family synagogue, B’nai Tikvah Congregation, a conservative shul in Westchester.
 When Mitzi became Bat Mitzvah, it was immediately obvious to her that learning and singing Jewish liturgy and music was incredibly fulfilling and would always occupy a huge focus of her life’s work.

 Mitzi graduated from California State University, Northridge in 1994 with a Bachelor of Arts degree in Psychology.
-She chose this major because in addition to her love for Jewish music and prayer life, she was also deeply drawn to study the intersection of body, mind, and spirit.
-She engaged in a course of study at the Institute for Psycho-Structural Balancing in Santa Monica which culminated in her becoming a Certified Massage Therapist, and for fourteen years, she worked professionally in the field of massage and related integrative body therapies, with chiropractors, physical therapists, psychotherapists, and psychologists, as well as maintaining her own private practice.
+This major was chosen because in addition to her love for Jewish music and prayer life, she was also deeply drawn to study the intersection of body, mind, and spirit.
+A course of study followed at the Institute for Psycho-Structural Balancing in Santa Monica which culminated in her becoming a Certified Massage Therapist.
+For fourteen years, she worked professionally in the field of massage and related integrative body therapies, with chiropractors, physical therapists, psychotherapists, and psychologists, as well as maintaining her own private practice.

 In 2010, Mitzi enrolled in the Academy for Jewish Religion, CA, with the intention of pursuing a Cantorial Ordination.
 At that time, she was the Sh’lichat Tzibburah at Congregation Makom Ohr Shalom, and among her duties there, she co-officiated High Holyday services with Rabbi Zalman Schacter-Shalomi, z”l.
 He encouraged her to pursue training and ordination in Chaplaincy, and in 2017, Mitzi graduated from AJRCA with a Masters in Jewish Studies and a Certification in Jewish Chaplaincy.
 She has worked at Cedars Sinai hospital in the Spiritual Care Department under the leadership of Rabbi Dr. Jason Weiner, BCC, and at Skirball Hospice and Palliative Care, under the auspices of the Los Angeles Jewish Home.